JorjaFox/library/content/posts/recaps/csi/unbearable.md

 ## Quotes

-**Sanders:** I don't mean to pry, but you want to talk about what happened with you and Ecklie?
+**Greg:** I don't mean to pry, but you want to talk about what happened with you and Ecklie?
-**Sidle:** Not really.
+**Sara:** Not really.
-**Sanders:** I don't know if you know this about me, but I'm a good listener.
+**Greg:** I don't know if you know this about me, but I'm a good listener.
-**Sidle:** I blew up at Ecklie.
+**Sara:** I blew up at Ecklie.
 It was very unprofessional.
 And very satisfying, and now I'm moving on.
 Thanks for asking.

 - - -

-**Sanders:** If you've added up every cent I've made in my entire life, I still wouldn't be able to afford half this car. _(They walk up to the car.)_
+**Greg:** If you've added up every cent I've made in my entire life, I still wouldn't be able to afford half this car. _(They walk up to the car.)_
-**Sidle:** Yeah, but why would you want it?
+**Sara:** Yeah, but why would you want it?
 The insurance premiums are sky-high.
 Not to mention theft, scratches.
-**Sanders:** It's art.
+**Greg:** It's art.
 And I'd have every girl in the neighborhood after me.
 **Curtis:** Not when they saw your apartment.
-**Sidle:** You've been to Greg's apartment?
+**Sara:** You've been to Greg's apartment?
 **Curtis:** Who hasn't?

 - - -

 **Curtis:** Listen, you guys, I'll catch up later. _(she walks away)_
-**Sanders:** Hmm.
+**Greg:** Hmm.
 She's fitting in pretty well, huh?
-**Sidle:** _(gives him a look and walks away without saying anything)_
+**Sara:** _(gives him a look and walks away without saying anything)_